 The M&A team simulation project has been designed around the unique needs of executive-level participants.

-This Stanford GSB proprietary project spans the entire week of the program and provides hands-on experience with all aspects of an M&A deal, giving you the opportunity to implement the tools acquired throughout the week.
-At the end of the week, teams will present their decisions and outcomes to share their learning.
+This Stanford GSB proprietary project spans the entire program and provides hands-on experience with all aspects of an M&A deal, giving you the opportunity to implement the tools acquired.
+At the end of the program, teams will present their decisions and outcomes to share their learning.

 Negotiation: Getting (More of) What You Want